 - “Optimal Hashing-based Time-Space Trade-offs for Approximate Near Neighbors” (CMU Theory Lunch)

 - “Sketching and Embedding are Equivalent for Norms” (TCS+)

 We have released FALCONN: a highly optimized C++ library (with a Python wrapper) for similarity search based on LSH.

 I do Theoretical Computer Science.
 My research interests include: similarity search, sketching, metric embeddings, high-dimensional geometry, streaming algorithms, compressed sensing, combinatorial optimization.

 My wife does Theory as well!

-- A. Andoni, T. Laarhoven, IR and E. Waingarten, Optimal Hashing-based Time–Space Trade-offs for Approximate Near Neighbors, manuscript, 2016 (arXiv).
+- A. Andoni, T. Laarhoven, IR and E. Waingarten, Optimal Hashing-based Time–Space Trade-offs for Approximate Near Neighbors, SODA, 2017 (arXiv).

 - A. Andoni, P. Indyk, T. Laarhoven, IR and L. Schmidt, Practical and Optimal LSH for Angular Distance, NIPS, 2015 (arXiv).

 A. Andoni, R. Krauthgamer and IR, Sketching and Embedding are Equivalent for Norms, STOC, 2015 (arXiv).